military vision requirements for 2020

 Will the military pay for PRK / Lasik?

-Depending on the situation and need for vision correction, there are some cases in which the military may be able to subsidize some or all of the cost for Lasik or PRK procedures.
+Depending on the situation and the need for vision correction, there are some cases in which the military may be able to subsidize some or all of the cost for Lasik or PRK procedures.

-If you are hoping to join the military in hopes that they will cover the procedure cost for any random soldier, you are mistaken.
+However, if you are hoping to join the military in hopes that they will cover the procedure cost for any random soldier, you are mistaken.

 Are there any waivers for bad vision in the military?